-As of March 31, 2015, the Company estimated that the book value of its notes payable approximates its fair value.
+As of June 30, 2015, the Company estimated that the book value of its notes payable approximates its fair value.
 Other financial instruments not measured at fair value on a recurring basis include cash and cash equivalents, restricted cash, tenant and other receivables, accounts payable and accrued expenses, other liabilities, due to affiliates and distributions payable.
 The carrying value of these items reasonably approximates their fair value based on their highly-liquid nature and/or short-term maturities.
-Due to the short-term nature of these instruments, Level 1 and Level 2 inputs are utilized to estimate the fair value of these financial instruments.
+Due to the short-term nature of these instruments, Level 1 inputs are utilized to estimate the fair value of the cash and cash equivalents and restricted cash and Level 2 inputs are utilized to estimate the fair value of the remaining financial instruments.